kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. Umbilical hernia

 #### Answer: C. Omphalocele - *FALSE* = D. Umbilical fistula - TRUE
-- In the human embryo, the vitelline duct, also known as the omphalomesenteric duct, is a long narrow tube that joins the yolk sac to the digestive tube.
-It appears at the end of the fourth week, when the yolk sac presents the appearance of a small pear-shaped vesicle (the umbilical vesicle).
+- In the human embryo, the *vitelline duct*, also known as the omphalomesenteric duct
+	- Is a long narrow tube that joins the yolk sac to the digestive tube
+- It appears at the end of fourth week
+	- When yolk sac presents appearance of a small pear-shaped vesicle (*umbilical vesicle*)
-- As a rule the duct undergoes complete obliteration during the seventh week, but in about 2% of cases its proximal part persists as a diverticulum from the small intestine, Meckel’s diverticulum, which is situated about 60cm above the ileocaecal junction, and may be attached by a fibrous cord to the abdominal wall at the umbilicus
+- As a rule duct undergoes complete obliteration during the seventh week
+	- but in 2% of cases its proximal part persists as a diverticulum from small intestine
+	- *Meckel's diverticulum*, which is situated about 60cm above ileocaecal junction
+		- may be attached by a fibrous cord to abdominal wall at umbilicus
-- Sometimes a narrowing of the lumen of the ileum is seen opposite the site of attachment of the duct.
-If the duct remains patent over its entire length, a direct communication called the umbilical fistula is formed between the umbilicus and the intestinal tract.
+- Sometimes a narrowing of lumen of ileum is seen opposite the site of attachment of duct
+- If duct remains patent over its entire length, a direct communication called
+	- **Umbilical fistula** is formed between umbilicus and intestinal tract

 Questions 1.21-1.30